 1. Jetavana Monastery

-Go, grasps all that you can from the real roots of Buddhism.
+Go, grasp all that you can from the real roots of Buddhism.
 It certainly calls for a spiritual toast.

 Walking through the Jetavana Monastery you’ll come across a tree all decked up with flags.